-Food acts as a common thread between history and culture, neighborhood empowerment and economic sustainability, and healthier lifestyles.
-The VFAIF program has been developed using the Equitable Food-Oriented Development model (EFOD), a development strategy that uses food and agriculture to create economic opportunities and healthy neighborhoods and that explicitly seeks to build community assets, pride, and power by and with low-income and low-access communities.
+Food is a common thread between history and culture, neighborhood empowerment and healthier lifestyles.
+Robust regional food systems help drive economic development and fosters environmental resilience.
+The VFAIF program has been developed using the Equitable Food-Oriented Development model (EFOD), a development strategy that uses food and agriculture to create economic opportunities and healthy neighborhoods and that explicitly seeks to build community assets, pride, and power by and with low-income, low-access communities.

 The USDA Economic Research Service (ERS) defines low-income and low access as: census tracts where at least 500 people or 33% of the population live more than 1.0 mile (urban areas) or more than 20 miles (rural areas) from the nearest supermarket, supercenter, or large grocery store.

-Under this measure, an estimated 17.3 million people, or 5.6 percent of the U.S. population, live in low-income and low-access tracts and are more than 1 mile or 20 miles from a supermarket.
-More information can be found here: https://www.ers.usda.gov/data-products/food-access-research-atlas/
+Under this measure, an estimated 17.3 million people, or 5.6 percent of the U.S. population, live in low-income and low-access tracts and are more than 1 mile (urban) or 20 miles (rural) from a supermarket.

-In these communities, the objectives of this program are to:
+The objectives of the VFAIF program are to:

-- improve access to fresh foods and reduce food deserts across the Commonwealth. - create wealth and leadership in low-income and low access communities; - improve access to private capital in low-income, low-access, and vulnerable communities, including for Black, Indigenous, and People of Color. - assess, support, and transform existing or potential businesses into sustainable community-informed businesses. - foster innovative solutions that uplift and share successful food business models; and - reduce food insecurity, strengthen food systems, and improve health outcomes for low-income and low-access communities.
+- improve access to fresh foods and reduce food deserts across the Commonwealth; - create wealth and leadership in low-income and low-access communities; - improve access to private capital in low-income, low-access, and vulnerable communities, including for Black, Indigenous, and People of Color; - assess, support, and transform existing or potential businesses into sustainable community-informed businesses; - foster innovative solutions that uplift and share successful food business models; and - reduce food insecurity, strengthen food systems, and improve health outcomes for low-income and low-access communities.